fumes/fumes.jekyll/_posts/2010-09-18-the-red-bag-race.markdown

 - sustainability
 license: CC_BY
 thumb: red-bag.jpg
-extract: The red bag race is a competition to collect trash.
+excerpt: The red bag race is a competition to collect trash.
 It takes place during surf contests organized by Volcom Indonesia.
 It aims at educating kids on acting about environmental pollution.
 ---
 The red bag race is a competition to collect trash.